mcxraider/sph-timeline-project/docs/Prompts.md

 Contextual Links: Use information from the articles to link events together logically and coherently.
 Handle Ambiguities: If an article uses ambiguous time references, infer the date based on the publication date of the article and provide a clear rationale for your inference.

-Example Format:
-Date: Description of the event with context and links to the main event.
-Date: Description of the event with context and links to the main event.
-...

 Example of a good output (Do not include this in the output):
 Date: August 1, 2023: Major flood hits the southern region of Country X, causing significant damage and displacing thousands of residents.
 (Article 2)
 Date: August 5, 2023: The government of Country X declares a state of emergency in response to the flooding, mobilizing national resources for disaster relief.
 (Article 1)